Switzerland at the 1924 Summer Olympics: Boxing

 Seven boxers represented Switzerland at the 1924 Games.
 It was the nation's second appearance in the sport.
 Stauffer became the first Swiss boxer to reach the quarterfinals.

 Cycling

 Nine cyclists represented Switzerland in 1924.
 It was the nation's debut in the sport.
 The Swiss were perhaps the most successful nation not to win a medal; Blattmann took fifth in the individual time trial, the Swiss team took fourth in the team time trial, and Mermillod reached the semifinals of the sprint.

 Road cycling

 Track cycling

 Ranks given are within the heat.

 Equestrian

 Nine equestrians represented Switzerland in 1924.
 It was the nation's debut in the sport.
 Gemuseus led the jumping team to a strong debut, taking the individual gold and propelling the team to a silver medal.
 The eventing team placed fourth.

 Fencing

-Ten fencers, seven men and three women, represented Swtizerland in 1924.
+Ten fencers, seven men and three women, represented Switzerland in 1924.
 It was the nation's third appearance in the sport; Switzerland was one of nine nations to send women to the first Olympic women's fencing competition.